 Schools often communicate with parents through social media, internal internet portals, or even group chats.
 But important messages are easily missed when chat conversations or social media feeds move quickly.

 Putting the most important information in a quick graphic can be a great way to communicate important points.
-Visuals can also be saved and shared across multiple platforms.
+Visual communications can also be saved and shared across multiple platforms.

 Communicate school updates quickly on Facebook and social media